tdr2d/docs/pages/bare_metal_cloud/virtual_private_servers/configuring-ip-aliasing/guide.en-asia.md

 The main configuration file is located in `/etc/network/interfaces.d/`.
 In this example it is called "ifcfg-eth0".

-Here, the Additional IPs are configured directly in the main configuration file.
-This is done by creating "virtual interfaces or ethernet aliases" (example, eth0:0, eth0:1 etc...).
+In this environment, Additional IPs are configured by creating "virtual interfaces or ethernet aliases" (example, eth0:0, eth0:1 etc...).

 Open the following file path with a text editor: